 According to a study millennials constitute of the most overworked generation globally.
 Mostly in their 20s or 30s, they also make for the core work group at offices.
 Particularly in the UK, they are the ones who are yet to pay back their student loans, yet to reach the career high; and while coping with stagnant wages they are juggling to meet the ends every day!

 As per the GfK Consumer Life Survey of 2017, money is the major cause of stress for at least 50 per cent of the millennials in the UK.
-As much as 4 in 10 millennials are skeptical about their financial matters.
-However the situation need not be so grim.
+As much as 4 in 10 Millennials are sceptical about their financial matters.
+However, the situation need not be so grim.
 The basic rules for personal finance are the same as they were before.
 One needs to budget, invest and save.

 Let’s find out how to ease your financial stress before 40.